anilkusc/microservice-authentication/README.md

 - ~~Session based auto Login~~
 - ~~Authorization by User Type(Including menu displays)~~
 - Migrate Sessions to redis(So make it scalable)
-- Logging all action on backend
+- Logging all action on backend(to external sources)
 - Scale and connection with other microservices
 - Add Database for username and passwords
 - Encrypt username and passwords